xxy130330/react-prototypes/README.md

 ### Bundle For Deployment

-> - This repo is not intended for any kind of deployment and is not properly configured for deployment
+> - This repo is not intended for any kind of deployment and is not properly configured for production use
 > - This repo is for learning purposes only
 >